haitlahcen/dhall-lang/Programmable-configuration-files.md

 ## Programmable configuration files

-Dhall is not just a programming language to generate configuration files.
+Dhall is not just a programming language to generate JSON files.
 The Dhall language is actually a configuration file format of its own that some languages can read directly without converting to an intermediate JSON representation.